ampl/mp/doc/tables/oracle.rst

    $ odbcinst -d -q

-On Windows use the ODBC Data Source Administrator (see :ref:`usage`).
+On Windows use the ODBC Data Source Administrator (see :ref:`oracle-usage`).

 If the driver name contains a semicolon (``;``), check that the name is surrounded with ``{`` and ``}`` in the connection string, for example: